 I may earn a commission at no extra cost to you if you make a purchase through one of my affiliate links.

-Hello 👋 my name is Hazel, and I am a British travel blogger based near London.
+Hello 👋 I’m Hazel, a British travel blogger based near London.
 For many years I have travelled solo throughout Europe and the USA, and I can honestly say I prefer travelling on my own than with other people.
 There are many reasons why solo travel is the best – read on to find out more.

 10 Benefits of Travelling Alone